neelambar/peoplesoft/_posts/2014-11-14-change-encoding.md

 ##### Cons

-* PeopleSoft only supports encoding given in the table PSCHARSETS (also given in this link http://docs.oracle.com/cd/E41633_01/pt853pbh1/eng/pt/tgbl/concept_UnderstandingCharacterSets-0769d6.html).
+* PeopleSoft only supports encoding given in the table PSCHARSETS (also provided in global technology PeopleBook. http://docs.oracle.com/cd/E41633_01/pt853pbh1/eng/pt/tgbl/concept_UnderstandingCharacterSets-0769d6.html).
 If you need to work on some other encoding then this approch is not valid.

 * This approch is not efficient for large files (125M xml file takes indefinite time).